-Cartoonist Hanneriina Moisseinen is the third invited artist who will work at the Saari Residence for a period of eight months.
-She will start working in September 2015 and continue until the end of April 2016.
+Cartoonist Hanneriina Moisseinen was the third invited artist who worked at the Saari Residence for a period of eight months.
+She started working in September 2015 and continued until the end of April 2016.

 Hanneriina Moisseinen (b.
 1978, Joensuu) is a versatile cartoonist whose work has been exhibited at the Kiasma Museum of Contemporary Art and at galleries and museums in about 15 different countries.
 Her artistic background includes visual arts, especially drawing, sculpture and installations, but she has been drawing cartoons since the 1990s.
 Her stories have serious themes, but they also often contain unexpected humour.

 Moisseinen’s debut comic book, Sen synty ja muita Vienan hävyttömiä ja hulvattomia tarinoita (Its birth and other shameless and hysterical stories from Viena) (2005) is based on old stories from the Viena Karelia area.
 Her next comic book Setit ja partituurit – Häpeällisiä tarinoita (Sets and Scores – Shameful stories) (2010) contains contemporary stories about embarrassing situations in everyday life.
 She was awarded the first prize in the Kemi Nordic Comics Competition in 2006.

 She worked at the Saari Residence during the second half of 2010 on her third comic book, Isä (Father) (2013).
 The book tells the story about a dad who disappears suddenly and is never found again.
 The book was a finalist for the Comic Book Finlandia award in 2013.